Go to main content

 This course provides an in-depth introduction to administrative law, a set of specific rules governing the actions of the public administration, distinct from ordinary law.
 It is aimed at students intending to enter the civil service or legal careers.
 It covers the classic themes of public service, administrative police, and the nature and hierarchy of administrative acts.
 The course also deals in detail with administrative litigation, in particular the legality of acts, administrative liability and, above all, emergency procedures, now central to many social debates (freedom of expression, end of life, etc.).
 Particular attention is paid to the work of the Conseil d'État in the development of administrative law.
 Finally, the course integrates contemporary issues such as administrative environmental law, inviting students to link theory and current affairs.

-Public International Law (Syllabus)
+Public International Law (Syllabus) - French-taught

 L. Chan-Tung

-Investigating through images (Syllabus)
+Investigating through images (Syllabus) - French-taught

 O. Ihl

 This course in political iconography introduces students to an approach that has been revolutionizing the social sciences for the past twenty years: visual studies.
-Whether in history, sociology or anthropology, images play a central role as documents and analytical tools, whether in painting, sculpture, photography, film or video...
+Whether in history, sociology or anthropology, images play a central role as documents and analytical tools, whether in painting, sculpture, photography, cinema or video...
 This course uses case studies to explore the uses of images, both today and in the past.
 What is an image?
 How do we look at them?
 What can they teach us, particularly about the workings of politics?

-Governance and major urban issues (Syllabus)
+Governance and major urban issues (Syllabus) - French-taught

 J. Bouyat